decodethedev/fluxus-windows-key-bypass/README.md

 ## Message to the Fluxus Team

-   I didn't make this so people can bypass the key system, please use this to fix your key system.
+   Please use this to fix your key system.
 (The captcha doesn't even get posted to the server for validation)

 ## Donations